Toyota Land Cruiser: Middle East

 Starting in 2011, the 270 kW 3UR-FE engine was offered along with the previous engines.
 For 2012, the 1GR-FE gained dual VVT-i and power was increased to 202 kW, the 4.7 L 2UZ-FE was dropped in favour of the new 227 kW 4.6 L 1UR-FE, and the 5.7 L and 4.5 L diesel were unchanged, although the latter was dropped in some markets.

-In Europe and Asia, the Euro4 diesel (2007–2010) model had 286 hp.
+Europe

+In the UK, the 200 series was offered in one unnamed variant with a 1VD-FTV engine with power output reached 286 hp.

+The facelift version was released in the UK and went on sale on 1 March 2012.

+In 2015, the Land Cruiser has discontinued in the UK market.

+Australasia

 In Oceania, the 200 Series is offered in four different levels of trim: GX, GXL, VX and Sahara.

+China

 In China, the Land Cruiser 200 was produced from 2008 to 2016 by Sichuan FAW Toyota Motor.
 The 4.0 L 1GR-FE V6 and 4.7 L 2UZ-FE V8 were the available engine choices – both paired to a 5-speed automatic gearbox.
 Trim levels were the 4.0 GX-R, 4.0 VX, 4.7 VX and 4.7 VX-R.

+2011 facelift

-In 2012, for the 2013 model year, a partially face-lifted version was released.
+In December 2011, for the 2013 model year, a partially facelifted version was released.
 Toyota added all previously optional safety and luxury options as standard.
 The Land Cruiser now gets push-button start, HID headlights with beam level adjustment, a power moonroof, automatic rain sensing windshield wipers, heated and ventilated (perforated leather) front and only heated rear seats, a rear-seat DVD entertainment system, Bluetooth, rear-view camera with parking sensors, navigation system, HD radio and Entune.
 Another new feature is the Multi-terrain Select system which helps control wheelspin and brake lockup giving the selectable choices of: Rock, Rock & Dirt, Mogul, Loose Rock, and Mud & Sand and with an addition to the Multi-terrain Select system a feature known as adaptive Anti-lock Braking system which adapts to the condition of the road like mud or sand and efficiently uses the ABS to reduce braking distance on any type of terrain.

 2015 facelift

-In August 2015, Toyota launched an updated, face-lifted version of the J200 Land Cruiser in Japan, which was later sold globally.
-This version first appeared in the United States in 2015 for the 2016 model year.
 The new version has several mechanical changes, including a new 8-speed electronically controlled automatic transmission (ECT-i) mated to the original 5.7 L 3UR-FE V8 petrol engine, larger front disc brakes, and a higher axle ratio (3.30:1 vs 3.90:1 in the previous years).
-Updates to the front fascia, grill, bonnet, headlamps (with daylight running lamps), rear tail lamps and bumpers were the main exterior highlights of the facelift.
+Updates to the front fascia, grille, bonnet, headlamps (with daylight running lamps), rear tail lamps and bumpers were the main exterior highlights of the facelift.
 Interior changes included a new multimedia system and interface with larger screens front and back, as well as refreshed interior styling.